HVLoc/sds_assets_generator/README.md

 # sds_assets_generator

-The flutter tool to generate assets‘s configs(yaml) and consts automatically for single project and multiple modules at Gapo.
+The flutter tool to generate assets‘s configs(yaml) and consts automatically for single project and multiple modules at SDS.

-Customized and apply for Gapo, not for everyone.
+Customized and apply for SDS, not for everyone.

 Forked from "https://github.com/fluttercandies/assets_generator"